noahnich/normmix/README.md

 # normmix
-R functions for mixtures of two normal distributions
+R functions for mixtures of two normal distributions.